Clinical Contact Hours

 Prepare for the ENP Certification Exam & Licensure

-Become a practicing Emergency Nurse Practitioner.
+Become a practicing emergency nurse practitioner.
 After graduating from our certificate program, you are eligible to take the AANPCB national certification exam for the Emergency Nurse Practitioner.
-After this, you will be able to apply for licensure in advanced practice nursing as an emergency nurse practitioner.

 Help Address the National Shortage in Emergency Departments

-There’s a shortage of providers in emergency departments across the nation.
-Emergency Nurse Practitioners meet the national need for care providers with their unique abilities, education, and qualifications.
+There is a shortage of providers in emergency departments across the nation.
+Emergency nurse practitioners meet the overwhelming need for care providers with their unique abilities, education, and qualifications.

-Our program is specifically designed for practicing Family Nurse Practitioners with a master’s degree in nursing (or higher).
-Keep caring for your patients without having to relocate while you earn your next credential.
+Our ENPC program is specifically designed for practicing family nurse practitioners with a master’s degree in nursing.
+Keep caring for your patients without having to relocate while you earn your next certification.
 Our limited-residency program is designed for you, the busy FNP, who is ready to make an even greater impact on patients in emergency settings.

-During the ENPC program, you have one week of onsite instruction per semester (3 semesters total).
-While onsite, you will focus on intensive skills acquisitions, learn high-risk skills in high-fidelity simulation settings, and gain in-person hands-on emergency care skills in a university setting.
+During the duration of the ENP program, you will have periodic visits to our campus in Provo, Utah for hands-on training.
+While onsite, you will focus on intensive skills acquisitions, learn high-risk skills in high-fidelity simulation settings, and gain emergency care skills.

-Our curriculum is designed to help prepare you to be the best Emergency Nurse Practitioner.
-Offer the emergent care your patients need.
+Our curriculum is designed to help you prepare to be the best emergency nurse practitioner.
+Be a part of the solution to the emergency care shortage by offering the care your patients need.

 Emergency Care Academic Content